Full Spectrum Warrior: Plot

 The story starts at the MOUT (if the player chooses to play the tutorial) in Fort Benning, as fireteams Alpha and Bravo of squad Charlie 90, B Company, 159th Light Infantry goes through the training at Fort Benning, Georgia as they prepare for their deployment to Zekistan as part of the NATO Invasion force sent to invade the country.
-When they arrived Zekistan, their first objective is to help secure the airfield, the main airport in the city, however, the route to the airport is crawling with resistance; the first few hours after they arrived, they were ambushed.
+When they arrived Zekistan, their first objective is to help secure the airfield, the main airport in the city, but the route to the airport is crawling with resistance; the first few hours after they arrived, they were ambushed.

 After the Airport is successfully captured, Charlie 90 is tasked with infiltrating Al-Afad's palace and eliminating him.
 They trek through the city and make it to the palace.
 While they manage to capture one of Afad's top lieutenants, Afad escapes.
 The members of Charlie 90 also witness one of the Joint STARS planes crashing into the city.
 The squad is then ordered to rescue the crew of the downed plane before they can be captured by Afad's men.

 Charlie 90 secures the crash site, but the crew of the plane is taken hostage by Afad's men.
 Charlie 90, with the assistance of two Ranger snipers, finds and rescues the crew.
 Charlie 90 then track Afad down and find his SUV in an old train yard.
 Charlie 90 must then call in an airstrike on the SUV before it escapes.
 If the player orders the strike in time, U.S. gunships swoop down and destroy the SUV, eliminating Al-Afad.